 The HVDC Light® Maritime Link is the first of its kind in the world with a full Voltage Source Converter (VSC) bipolar configuration, to enhance system availability.
-The converter stations are equipped with the advanced MACH control and protection system which acts like the brain of the HVDC link.
-It monitors, controls and protects the system and manages thousands of operations to ensure power reliability.
-Its advanced fault registration and remote-control functions is also helping to protect the link from unexpected disruptions, such as lightning strikes.
+The converter stations are equipped with the advanced MACH control and protection system which acts as the brain of the HVDC link.
+It monitors, controls, and protects the system and manages thousands of operations to ensure power reliability.
+Its advanced fault registration and remote-control functions are also helping to protect the link from unexpected disruptions, such as lightning strikes.

 In addition to the two converter stations for the ±200 kV HVDC link, the project scope also included two 230 kV AC substations in Newfoundland, one 345 kV AC substation in Nova Scotia, and two cable transition stations.